InsideADM/Parent-Control/README.md

 ---

 Copyright © 2026 ADM.
-All rights reserved.
+All rights reserved